mayakraft/SVG/readme.md

 # Introduction

-At its simplest, this library can be used to create SVG elements.
+Primarily, this library can create SVG elements.

 * `svg()` creates an `<svg>`
 * `line()` creates a `<line>`

-you can use these methods to create familiar DOM level 1 objects, saving you time:
+calling:

 ```
 SVG.rect(10, 10, 640, 480);
 ```

-in place of:
+is essentially a substitute for:

 ```
 let rect = document.createElementNS("http://www.w3.org/2000/svg", "rect");